 - Choose less pricey delivery options and count on the customers’ understanding;

 - Target other manufacturing centers instead of China, Bangladesh, India, Taiwan, and Vietnam, and…

 - Choose the essential products’ distribution instead of luxury ones;

-- The well-though acquisition is a must.
+- The well-thought acquisition is a must.
 Companies will provide only the items they are sure will be sold;

 - Understand panic buying and prevent people from doing so to avoid supply chain overload.